UFC Fight Night: Belfort vs Henderson 3: Predictions & Analysis

 A few statistical edges stand out.
 Tavares throws significantly more leather — a 0.8 sig. strike per minute gap.
 Tavares is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Tavares has tighter striking defense, making opponents miss more often.

 The Pick: Thiago Tavares over Clay Guida.
-We're leaning Tavares here at 65%, a solid but not overwhelming edge.
-Notably, the betting market has Tavares at 41% implied while our model sees 65% — a 24-point disagreement that could signal value.
+The model gives Tavares a slight nod at 58% — this could easily go either way.
+Notably, the betting market has Tavares at 41% implied while our model sees 58% — a 17-point disagreement that could signal value.

 Chas Skelly vs Edimilson Souza

-There's a real Elo separation here: Skelly at 1251 versus Souza at 1166.
-That 85-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Skelly at 1303 versus Souza at 1209.
+That 94-point gap typically reflects a meaningful difference in recent quality of competition and results.
 Souza has won 3 straight.

 A few statistical edges stand out.
 Souza throws significantly more leather — a 3.4 sig. strike per minute gap.
 Skelly is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Skelly has tighter striking defense, making opponents miss more often.